GES

 Labour Codes — Overview of Consolidation

-India's labour law landscape was fragmented across 29 central laws and 100+ state laws — many dating to the colonial era.
-The 4 Labour Codes consolidate these into a unified framework.
-(1) Code on Wages 2019: Consolidates Minimum Wages Act 1948, Payment of Wages Act 1936, Payment of Bonus Act 1965, Equal Remuneration Act 1976.
-Key provisions: Universal minimum wage with a "floor wage" set by Central Government (states cannot go lower); currently Rs 178/day (yet to be formally notified as floor wage under the Code).
-Gender-neutral equal remuneration provisions.
-Electronic payment of wages mandatory.
-Covers all employees irrespective of wage ceiling — unlike old laws that had wage-based applicability thresholds.
-(2) Industrial Relations Code 2020: Consolidates Industrial Disputes Act 1947, Trade Unions Act 1926, Industrial Employment (Standing Orders) Act 1946.
-Key provisions: Standing orders applicable to 300+ worker units (raised from 100); retrenchment/closure permission threshold raised from 100 to 300 workers; fixed-term employment formalised; worker reskilling fund (15 days wages); 14-day strike notice for all establishments (not just public utilities).
-(3) Social Security Code 2020: Consolidates 9 laws including EPF, ESI, Maternity Benefit, Gratuity, Unorganised Workers Social Security Acts.
+India's 29 central and 100+ state labour laws — many colonial-era — have been consolidated into 4 Codes.
+(1) Code on Wages 2019: consolidates Minimum Wages Act 1948, Payment of Wages Act 1936, Payment of Bonus Act 1965, Equal Remuneration Act 1976.
+Introduces a universal "floor wage" set by Centre (states cannot go below); currently Rs 178/day (yet to be formally notified under the Code).
+Gender-neutral equal remuneration.
+Electronic payment mandatory.
+Covers all employees irrespective of wage ceiling.
+(2) Industrial Relations Code 2020: consolidates Industrial Disputes Act 1947, Trade Unions Act 1926, Standing Orders Act 1946.
+Standing orders apply to 300+ worker units (raised from 100).
+Retrenchment/closure permission threshold raised from 100 to 300 workers.
+Fixed-term employment formalised.
+Worker reskilling fund (15 days wages).
+14-day strike notice for all establishments.
+(3) Social Security Code 2020: consolidates 9 laws (EPF, ESI, Maternity, Gratuity, Unorganised Workers SS Acts).
 First-ever coverage for gig and platform workers.
-(4) OSH Code 2020: Consolidates 13 laws including Factories Act, Mines Act, Contract Labour Act, Building Workers Act.
+(4) OSH Code 2020: consolidates 13 laws (Factories, Mines, Contract Labour, Building Workers Acts).
 Single registration for establishments.

 Key Reforms in Labour Codes

-The Labour Codes introduce transformative changes: (1) Threshold reforms: The IR Code raises the retrenchment/closure permission threshold from 100 to 300 workers.
-Establishments with up to 300 workers can freely hire and fire.
-This was a long-standing industry demand because the rigid 100-worker threshold incentivised firms to stay small or use contract labour rather than hire permanent workers.
-Expected to encourage formalisation and scaling of manufacturing.
-(2) Fixed-term employment: Formalised under the IR Code.
-Fixed-term workers get all benefits of permanent employees (leave, gratuity pro rata, social security) for the duration of the fixed term.
-Employers gain flexibility without forcing workers into informal contracts.
-(3) Gig and platform worker recognition: The Social Security Code defines "gig worker" (works outside traditional employer-employee relationship) and "platform worker" (works through online platform).
-A Social Security Fund will be created with aggregator (platform) contributions.
-National database of gig workers mandated.
-India has 7.7 million gig workers (NITI Aayog 2022), expected to reach 23.5 million by 2029-30.
-(4) Working hours: OSH Code allows up to 12-hour work days (max 48 hours/week).
-Enables 4-day work week with longer daily hours.
-(5) Contract labour: OSH Code prohibits contract labour in core activities.
-(6) Inter-state migrant workers: Mandatory registration, travel allowance, equal wages, voting facilitation.
+Transformative changes: (1) Threshold reform — retrenchment/closure permission raised from 100 to 300 workers.
+Establishments up to 300 can freely hire and fire.
+Long-standing industry demand because the rigid 100 threshold incentivised firms to stay small or use contract labour.
+Expected to encourage formalisation and scaling.
+(2) Fixed-term employment — workers get all permanent-employee benefits (leave, pro-rata gratuity, social security) for the contract duration.
+Employers gain flexibility without pushing workers into informality.
+(3) Gig and platform workers — Social Security Code defines "gig worker" and "platform worker" for the first time.
+A Social Security Fund will be created from aggregator contributions.
+National database mandated.
+NITI Aayog (2022): 7.7 million gig workers, projected 23.5 million by 2029-30.
+(4) Working hours — OSH Code allows up to 12 hours/day (max 48/week), enabling 4-day work weeks.
+(5) Contract labour — prohibited in core activities under OSH Code.
+(6) Inter-state migrants — mandatory registration, travel allowance, equal wages, voting facilitation.

 Trade Unions & Collective Bargaining

-Trade Unions Act 1926 (now subsumed under IR Code 2020): Gave legal recognition to trade unions and protected union activities from civil and criminal liability.
-Key changes under IR Code: (1) Negotiating Union / Negotiating Council: If a single union has 51%+ members, it becomes the sole negotiating union.
-If no union has 51%, a negotiating council is formed from unions with 20%+ membership.
-(2) Recognition threshold: Only unions with at least 10% membership (or 100 members, whichever is less) are eligible for registration.
-(3) Standing Orders: Employment conditions (working hours, leave, termination, grievances) must be defined by the employer and certified by the government.
-Now applicable to 300+ worker establishments (earlier 100+).
-(4) Strikes and lockouts: 14-day advance notice required for all establishments (earlier only public utilities).
-No strike/lockout during conciliation proceedings or within 7 days of conclusion.
-Penalty: Fine up to Rs 50,000 or imprisonment up to 1 month for illegal strike; Rs 50,000 for illegal lockout.
-India's major trade union federations: BMS (RSS-affiliated, largest), INTUC (Congress), AITUC (CPI), HMS, CITU (CPM).
-Central trade unions oppose the labour codes — argue that raised thresholds undermine worker protection and make hiring/firing easier.
+Trade Unions Act 1926 (now under IR Code).
+Key changes: (1) Negotiating Union/Council — if one union has 51%+ members, it becomes sole negotiating union; otherwise a council is formed from unions with 20%+ membership.
+(2) Registration threshold — only unions with 10% membership (or 100 members, whichever less) qualify.
+(3) Standing Orders — now apply to 300+ worker units (from 100+).
+(4) Strikes/lockouts — 14-day advance notice for all establishments (earlier only public utilities).
+No action during conciliation or within 7 days of conclusion.
+Penalty: up to Rs 50,000 fine or 1 month imprisonment for illegal strike; Rs 50,000 for illegal lockout.
+Major federations: BMS (RSS-affiliated, largest), INTUC (Congress), AITUC (CPI), HMS, CITU (CPM).
+Central unions oppose the Codes — argue raised thresholds undermine worker protection.

 Industrial Disputes & Resolution Mechanism